 Alan Murphy focuses his practice on land use and development matters, including associated environmental review.
-He secures and defends land use entitlements and counsels clients in preparing development applications, during the approval process and in the due diligence period.
-Alan has significant experience with local general plans, specific plans, zoning codes, conditional uses, variances, the Subdivision Map Act, development agreements, impact fees, the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA) and San Francisco’s discretionary review process.
+He secures and defends land use entitlements and counsels clients in preparing development applications, throughout the approval process and in due diligence.
+Alan has significant experience with general plans, specific plans, zoning codes, use permits, variances, the Density Bonus Law, other state housing legislation, the Subdivision Map Act, development agreements, the California Environmental Quality Act (CEQA) and San Francisco’s discretionary review process.

 In his practice, Alan strives to identify innovative solutions to complex and politically sensitive development challenges.
 He routinely interacts with public agency staff and regularly appears on behalf of clients before city councils and boards of supervisors, planning commissions and local appellate boards.
-He also defends against land use and environmental litigation, and he represents property owners in zoning enforcement actions.
+He also represents property owners in zoning enforcement actions.

-Alan's clients have included developers, landowners, financial and educational institutions, energy companies and public agencies.
-His experience includes representing clients in securing entitlements to redevelop over 500,000 square feet of office and R&D uses in both Foster City and Mountain View; advocating before various San Francisco decision-making bodies for proposals to establish new residential units; processing a proposal for a 200-acre rural residential development and a 1,950-acre wildlife preserve in Santa Clara County; and representing an air district in litigation challenging rule amendments.
-Alan also has worked on a citizens' initiative to amend a city's general plan, specific plan, zoning and other ordinances to accommodate a major development project.
+Among Alan's clients are developers, landowners, educational and financial institutions, energy companies and public agencies.
+His experience includes representing clients in securing entitlements to redevelop over 500,000 square feet of office and R&D uses in both Foster City and Mountain View; preparing a citizens' initiative for a major project; advocating before San Francisco decision-making bodies to establish new residential units; and analyzing multifamily residential development options on properties between San Francisco and San Jose.

 - Association of Environmental Professionals